Zambia expects economy to grow 4% in medium-term, president says

 In late August, the International Monetary Fund approved a $1.3 billion, three-year loan to Zambia, a crucial step in the southern African country's quest to restructure its debts.

-(Reporting by Chris Mfula; Writing by Bhargav Acharya; editing by John Stonestreet)
+(Reporting by Chris Mfula Writing by Bhargav Acharya and Anait Miridzhanian; Eiting by James Macharia Chege)

 ((Bhargav.Acharya@thomsonreuters.com;))